shahsandesh30/shahsandesh30/README.md

 - 👋 Hi, I’m @shahsandesh30
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning advanced Machine Learning
+- 🌱 I’m currently learning advanced Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate on any Computer Vision project or ML projects
 - 📫 How to reach me: send email at shahsandesh30@gmail.com